Phat1911/coffee-page/README.md

+# Description:
   This is a simple html project "coffee-page".
+# How use it:
   Copy above code and go live